Obama Slush Fund: A Look Into The Beneficiaries

 Another group the Obama slush fund is supporting is the National Community Reinvestment Coalition (NCRC), which is an organization dedicated to the economic and financial well-being of lower class citizens.
 Unlike NCLR and NUL, this group is not dedicated to one race, but rather an economic class of people.

 It’s evident by browsing through NCRC’s press releases that they’re committed to Obama-type goals.
-Among the disagreements they have with the current presidential administration are the immigration ban of citizens from seven Muslim majority nations and Jeff Sessions as Attorney General.
+Among the disagreements they have with the current presidential administration are the immigration ban of citizens from seven Muslim-majority nations and Jeff Sessions as attorney general.

 According to the initial Fox News sTory on the Obama slush fund, the Senate released a report last year that touched on NCRC’s tendency to support illegal immigration.
 According to said report, NCRC has sought to help out illegal immigrants with welfare that should only be made available to legal U.S. citizens.